Our Team | Nuestro Equipo

 Jennifer “Jenny” Gil, MC graduated in 2023 with her master’s in counseling degree from Arizona State University.

-Matthew Steranska, MC graduated in 2023 with his master’s in counseling degree from Arizona State University.
-He is currently pursuing his doctoral degree in counseling psychology at the University of Florida.
+*Matthew Steranska, MC graduated in 2023 with his master’s in counseling degree from Arizona State University.

 Brenton Wejrowski, MC graduated in 2022 with his master’s in counseling degree from Arizona State University.